 How would the new asset limit work?

 The answer to this is exactly the same as the current limit.
 So, as I have already said, currently assets over £23,250 are deemed to generate sufficient income to cover care costs at any level.
-Assets between £23,250 and the current lower threshold of £14,250 are deemed to generate a “tariff income” of £1 per week per £250 between the lower and upper thresholds.
+Assets between £23,250 and the current lower threshold of £14,250 are deemed to generate a “tariff income” of £1 per week per £250.
 This is £52 per annum per £250 of capital, or a return of 20.8% per annum!
 When I do my talks on this topic, I ask for a show of hands at this point as to who would like a 20.8% return on their savings, with no risk!

 How can the Government claim that homes won’t be sold?